 - Savings banks

-It is also good to know that there is an interbank network system in Portugal called “Multibanco”, which links the Portuguese banks via a network.
-It includes around 12.000 ATMs, and furthermore, you can withdraw money from any of your accounts using these ATMs without paying a fee.
-In addition to that, you can also pay your bills, taxes, and social security contributions, transfer money and top up your phone.
+It is also good to know that there is an interbank network system in Portugal called “Multibanco”, which links the Portuguese banks via a common network.
+It includes around 12,000 ATMs, and furthermore, you can withdraw money from any of your accounts using these ATMs without paying any fees.
+Additionally, you can pay your bills, taxes, and social security contributions, transfer money and top up your account.

 The Best Banks in Portugal